Top Menu

 Summary

 Treatment depends on the cause of your fever.
-Your health care provider may recommend using over-the-counter medicines such as acetaminophen or ibuprofen to lower a very high fever.
+If the fever is very high, your health care provider may recommend taking an over-the-counter medicine such as acetaminophen or ibuprofen.
 Adults can also take aspirin, but children with fevers should not take aspirin.
-It is also important to drink enough liquids to prevent dehydration.
+It is also important to drink enough liquids, to prevent dehydration.

 National Institute of Allergy and Infectious Diseases